-The Mohawk College Emergency Response Plan (ERP) takes an “all hazards” risk mitigation approach to any potential emergency that involves employees and students.
+Mohawk College is committed to providing the safest possible environment for students, employees and the public.
+The Mohawk College Emergency Response Plan (ERP) has been designed to assist in the management of all incidents and emergencies affecting the campus.
+The plan takes an “all hazards” risk mitigation approach to any potential emergency that involves employees, students, and the public.

 In the Province of Ontario’s Emergency Management and Civil Protection Act, R.S.O.
 1990, c.E9, an emergency is defined as:

 A situation or an impending situation that constitutes a danger of major proportions that could result in serious harm to persons or substantial damage to property and that is caused by the forces of nature, a disease or other health risk, an accident or an act whether intentional or otherwise.

 Examples of an emergency may be, but not limited to the following:

 - Act of terrorism

 - Power Failure

 - Public Health Event